cfrBernard/XML_Manipulator/README.md

 - Filter options: split or analyze by color, part type, or custom filters
 - Log coloring: make [INFO], [OK], [DRY] visually distinct for better readability
 - Desktop interface

 ---

+## 🤝 Contact:
+For issues, suggestions, or contributions, feel free to open an issue on the GitHub repository.

+---